 - Use cell A1 as the title of the spreadsheet.

-- Data formatted as table needs descriptive headers.
+- Data formatted as tables needs descriptive headers.

 - Name the table.